holochain/holochain-wasmer/README.md

 - The host moves serialized `SomeDataType` on the host using the host allocator
 - The host calculates the `u32` length of the serialized data
 - The host asks the guest to `__allocate` the length
-- The guest (inside `__allocate`) allocates length + 4 bytes and returns a `GuestPtr` to the host
+- The guest (inside `__allocate`) allocates length bytes and returns a `GuestPtr` to the host
-- The host checks that the `GuestPtr` + data + 4 bytes fits in the guest's memory bounds
+- The host checks that the `GuestPtr` + len bytes fits in the guest's memory bounds
-- The host writes the length as 4 bytes at `GuestPtr` then writes the rest of the data into the guest memory
+- The host writes the data into the guest memory
-- The host calls the function it wants to call in the guest, passing in the `GuestPtr`
+- The host calls the function it wants to call in the guest, passing in the `GuestPtr` and `Len`
-- The guest receives the `GuestPtr` and passes it to the `host_args!` macro
+- The guest receives the `GuestPtr` and `Len` and passes both to the `host_args!` macro
-- The `host_args` macro inside the guest reads the length prefix out of the guest's memory at `GuestPtr`
-- The guest deserializes `length` bytes from `guest_ptr + 4` into whatever input type it was expecting
+- The guest deserializes `length` bytes from `guest_ptr` into whatever input type it was expecting
 - The deserialization process takes ownership of the bytes inside the guest so rust will handle cleanup from here

 ##### Guest returning to host